jngaravitoc/BFE-c/README.md

 BFE-c is wirtten in C and it can run in parallel for an efficient computation of the coefficients.
-In addition, the code also computes the variance matrix of the coefficients (following Weinberg+98) which will be useful for post noise-reduction post-processing.
+In addition, the code also computes the variance matrix of the coefficients (following Weinberg+98) which will be useful for noise-reduction post-processing.

 Noise-reduction:
 ---------------